trenton-jhu/InfoRetrievalProject/README.md

 # Movies IR
+### Info Retrieval Final Project - Spring 2021

-Trenton Yuntian Wang, Lynn Sihao Yin
+Trenton Yuntian Wang (ywang382@jhu.edu), Lynn Sihao Yin

 ## Overview
 In this project, we focus on movie and movie reviews data and perform different info retrieval tasks using these